 As suggested by its category cinnamon bark are plants that are Hot in nature.
 This means that cinnamon bark typically help people who have too much "Cold" in their body.
 Balance between Yin and Yang is a key health concept in TCM.
 Those who have too much 'Cold' in their body are said to either have a Yin Excess(because Yin is Cold in nature) or a Yang Deficiency (Yang is Hot in Nature).
 Depending on your condition cinnamon bark can help restore a harmonious balance between Yin and Yang.

 Cinnamon bark also taste Pungent and Sweet.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
 Pungent ingredients like cinnamon bark tend to promote the circulations of Qi and Body Fluids.
 That's why for instance someone tends to sweat a lot when they eat spicy/pungent food.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such cinnamon bark are thought to target the Spleen, the Heart, the Kidney and the Liver.
-In TCM the Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.
-In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+As such cinnamon bark are thought to target the Heart, the Kidney, the Liver and the Spleen.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Kidneys do not only regulate the urinary system but also play a key role in the reproductive system and the growth and aging process of the body.
 The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
+The Spleen assists with digestion, Blood coagulation and Fluids metabolism in the body.

 5 g dose of Cassia cinnamon may reduce the peak blood glucose response and improve glucose tolerance following an oral glucose tolerance test.1